apache/sling-whiteboard/aries-jax-rs-whiteboard/README.md

 ## TODO

-The JAX-RS servlet should use Sling authentication, mounting it on a resource type might be interesting.
+* The JAX-RS servlet should use Sling authentication, mounting it on a resource type might be interesting.
+The servlet that serves JAX-RS requests is currently registered by the [Aries Whiteboard class](https://github.com/apache/aries-jax-rs-whiteboard/blob/f6a23cd19e567c959ac71893f4f6013715680299/jax-rs.whiteboard/src/main/java/org/apache/aries/jax/rs/whiteboard/internal/Whiteboard.java#L1303)
+* Provide an [OpenAPI](https://www.openapis.org/) document describing the API.